Challenging System Development Issues

 Each exchange has a central theme and each session takes a different corner of the topic.
 In the past, CASE has tackled the issues of organizational management of the technical workforce in situations of critical complex systems development from multiple perspectives such as management training retention, and what this means to the discipline of systems engineering and its implementation and application.
 CASE has investigated the effects and limitations of the unpiloted air vehicles in the national airspace.
 Focus groups looked at the air vehicle development issues, technology, regulations, and air traffic control impacts with engineers; FAA regulators, managers and operators weighed in on paths forward for this critical developing part of the aerospace industry.

-This essential exchange meeting takes place at the AIAA AVIATION and SPACE Forums.
-Join us at CASE at AIAA SPACE 2016 as we bring complexity down to Earth.
+This essential exchange meeting takes place at the AIAA AVIATION, Propulsion and Energy, and SPACE Forums.
+Join us at CASE at the 2017 AIAA AVIATION Forum and the 2017 AIAA Propulsion and Energy Forum as we bring complexity down to Earth.

 CASE Background and Resources